Gohmul/u2_lesson_intro_to_react/README.md

 ## Overview

-In this lesson, we'll about React!
+In this lesson, we'll talk about React!
 React is a javascript library that gives us the ability to build some awesome single page applications using only javascript.
 This library allows us to build an interactive UI utilizing a modular component structure.
 The goal here is to break our code up into re-usable modules that can update our UI in a simple and efficient manner.

 ## Getting Started